justinhartman/justinhartman.github.io/_posts/2017-06-23-create-a-humans-txt-file-with-a-last-updated-timestamp-in-jekyll.md

 ---
 title: Create a humans.txt file with a Last Updated timestamp in Jekyll
+author: Justin Hartman
+image: '/images/posts/humans-txt.jpg'
-date: 2017-06-23 11:34:00 +02:00
+date: 2017-06-23 11:35:00 +02:00
+description: I wanted to create a humans.txt file but at the same time I did not want to manually update the `Last update` variable in `/* SITE */` section every time I made a change.
+I wanted to automate the process so that I never have to worry about it again.
 permalink: '/jekyll/create-a-humans-txt-file-with-a-last-updated-timestamp-in-jekyll/'
 categories:
 - jekyll
+keywords:
+- jekyll,
+- humans.txt,
+- automation
 layout: post
 published: true
 ---
 I wanted to create a [humans.txt][humans] file but at the same time I did not want to manually update the `Last update` variable in `/* SITE */` section every time I made a change.
 I wanted to automate the process so that I never have to worry about it again.

+![Humans.txt][image]

 ## Table of Contents
 <!-- MarkdownTOC -->